Food Safety Program Overview

 - Temporary Food Operations – Temporary kitchens or sale of food at festivals, events, parks, fairs, or other locations where a license is secured for the event for an organization or business wanting to sell food for a time limited event.
 The license is only valid for the specific event.

 - Vending– Vending machines that sell hot or cold food or beverages that are time and temperature controlled foods.

 - Micromarkets – Food Sales in small displays and many times are in office buildings, businesses or workplace.

 How do I get a cottage food or home bakery license to make food from my home?

-If you are wanting to learn how you can prepare and sell cottage foods or home baked goods, you must contact the Ohio Department of Agriculture at 614-728-6250 or visit their website here.
+If you are wanting to learn how you can prepare and sell cottage foods, home baked goods, farm eggs, or other foods produced from your home or farm, you must contact the Ohio Department of Agriculture at 614-728-6250 or visit their website here.
 You can learn more about the following food production or packaging food and preparation of food to sell at farmers markets by contacting the Ohio Department of Agriculture.
 ODA oversees the licensing / registration of:

 Food Safety Training